 By using a low fidelity reproduction of the hand in the playfield, both visually and in terms of the available control scheme, the game reflects the resolution divide between the analog and digital worlds.
 In addition to the challenge provided, the increasing button count of the onscreen game controllers is intended to reflect the evolution of game input devices.
 The final level of CONTROL confronts the user with the speculative ‘OctoPad’ prototype game controller that exaggerates the complexity of existing devices.
 The progress a player makes through the game levels is a measure of their own patience and ability to play within a constrained control scheme and increasingly more difficult level layout.

-A MAZE. / Berlin, MAZE.
-2014 3rd International Independent Video Games Festival WTF!
-Award Nominees
+CONTROL at the 2014 A MAZE.
+International Independent Video Games Festival in Berlin.